Home Attractions The Big Chicken

 In 1966, just three years after construction of the big chicken, Davis transferred ownership of the restaurant to his brother, Arthur Terrell Davis.
 A.T.
 Davis operated one of his Davis House cafeterias at this site.
 At the time, Colonel Sanders licensed his 11 herbs and spices secret recipe to other restaurants that also served their own unique dishes, and Davis House was among the initial establishments allowed to serve Kentucky Fried Chicken.

 In 1974, the location became a franchise of KFC.
 KFC’s leadership, Colonel Sanders included, wanted to dismantle the Big Chicken to align the restaurant with their corporate branding.
-Colonel Sanders thought the restaurant should promote him, not a chicken.
+Colonel Sanders thought the restaurant should promote him, and not a giant chicken.
 However, the Colonel changed his mind after learning that the Marietta restaurant was the busiest KFC franchise in the world at the time.
 This decision secured the Big Chicken’s place as a landmark, with many believing it would remain indefinitely.
 Yet, unforeseen circumstances would later arise, as nature had different intentions.

 The Big Chicken in Marietta